 Yeah, hard work pays off … in vacation time!
 I had put in some seriously long hours over the past 12 months, and the two-week trip to Alaska was the icing on a spring cake that included the trip to Kalymnos with Kristin.
 I managed to wrap in a work detour to Barrow, and the whirlwind came together as they always seem to do.

-I went up to visit my friend Brian Litmans, who moved back to Anchorage about a year ago.
+Brian Litmans, who moved back to Anchorage about a year ago.
 Brian’s into the free-your-hell stuff, so we looked to put together primarily a ski trip.
 We tossed around a couple of options, including Little Switzerland, but we eventually settled on the Neacola Mountains just outside Lake Clark National Park.
 We went back and forth on the decision, but we settled on the Neacolas for a couple of reasons.
 First, we could find very little information about where we wanted to go.
 Second, we were almost guaranteed not to see a single person while we were there.
 And third, it looked sweeeet!

 Background Research: